‘It is time to put the mouth back into the body!’

 People with diabetes are more prone to infections; therefore they are more susceptible to periodontal disease, especially where the diabetes isn’t controlled effectively.

-However it works both ways.
+However, it works both ways.
 Not treated gum disease can make it more difficult for diabetic people to regulate their blood glucose levels and can worsen the illness.
 So, this is a two-way relationship between the two conditions.
-(4)

 Did you know?

-According to the World Health Organization the number of people living with diabetes was an estimated 422 million in 2014, and directly caused the death of 1.6 million people in 2016.
-(5)
+According to the World Health Organization, the number of people living with diabetes was estimated at 422 million in 2014, and directly caused the death of 1.6 million people in 2016.

 Bacteria in the mouth can travel not just via the bloodstream, but by the airway as well.

 This is a disease which damages the brain and causes dementia.
-Alzheimer’s disease leads to the loss of the connection between the billions of nerve cells in the brain due to the build up of abnormal protein structures called ‘plaques’ and ‘tangles’, which eventually leads to brain tissue death.
-(7)
+Alzheimer’s disease leads to the loss of the connection between the billions of nerve cells in the brain due to the build-up of abnormal protein structures called ‘plaques’ and ‘tangles’, which eventually leads to brain tissue death.

-Studies have shown that the bacterium responsible for peridontitis (gum disease) can travel from the mouth to the brain via the bloodstream.
-Samples taken from people’s brains who suffered from Alzheimer’s disease has shown that traces of this bacterium and its toxins were more prevalent than that of from healthy people.
+Studies have shown that the bacterium responsible for periodontitis (gum disease) can travel from the mouth to the brain via the bloodstream.
+Samples taken from people’s brains who suffered from Alzheimer’s disease have shown that traces of this bacterium and its toxins were more prevalent than that in healthy people.
 Therefore this bacterium may actually contribute to the development of the disease.
-(8)

-These are just a few serious illnesses, which are having a relationship with the state of our oral health (see the figure bellow for the systemic outcomes periodontal disease can cause).
+These are just a few serious illnesses, which are having a relationship with the state of our oral health (see the figure below for the systemic outcomes periodontal disease can cause).

 It is clear that one cannot think anymore of the mouth as a separate entity.

 Toothache or pain in the mouth is definitely not a joyride.
-I have experienced in my career many patients (who were considered as lovely and bubbly) become inpatient, withdrawn and almost angry due to dental pain.
-(10)
+I have experienced in my career many patients (who were considered lovely and bubbly) become impatient, withdrawn and almost angry due to dental pain.